 Since MSPs offer their service to their clients in a subscription format, whether fixed or consumption-based, it is up to businesses to select the suitable pricing model that aligns with their business needs.

-Who Hires MSPs and Why?
+Who Hires Managed Service Providers and Why?

-What does Managed Service Provider offer?
+What does a Managed Service Provider offer?

 Here are the core IT services offered by MSPs: